 Furthermore, since the full 490 years have been determined for the city of Daniel’s people (9:24), the sanctuary services will not be stopped during the 490 years.

-In Dispensationalism the last week ends with the return of Christ, but the prophecy in no way indicates the return of Christ.
-If the 490 years are to end with Christ’s return, would verse 27 not end with a description of His glorious return, as the other prophecies in Daniel do?
+Thirdly, there is no indication in the prophecy of the return of Christ.
+If the 490 years were to end with Christ’s return, would verse 27 not end with a description of His glorious return, as the other prophecies in Daniel do?
 In contrast, the Daniel 9 prophecy ends with the accumulation of desolations and chaos.

 Dispensationalism argues that the last week must be in our future because the goals set for the seventy weeks (9:24) have yet not been fulfilled.
-This is true, but remember, these goals were given to Israel and Israel was given seventy sevens (490 years) to fulfil them.
-But Israel failed.
+This may be true, but remember that Israel failed.
 If Israel succeeded in their task, the Daniel 9:24 goals would have been fulfilled.
 Since they failed the kingdom of God has been taken away from them.
 For more detail on this important subject, see the article Daniel 9:24.

 Eight short articles have been written to explain this interpretation.
 See Historical Messianic Interpretation.
 It may be summarized as follows: